The Sahara conflict: Origins and realities of a regional dispute

 II.
 Second illusion: “The population of the Sahara is excluded from the management of the affairs and resources of the region” It is an untruth as the population of the Sahara manages their affairs through their representatives in Parliament and their elected bodies as part of the advanced regionalization.

 III.
 Third illusion: “Sahara Resources are looted in violation of the international law “This is an unfounded allegation, as the Sahara resources are invested under the responsibility of the population of the Sahara and with their participation.

 IV.
-Fourth illusion: “40 years after the departure of Spain, the situation in the Sahara is still catastrophic.”
+Fourth illusion: “After the departure of Spain in 1975, the situation in the Sahara is still catastrophic.”
 This is an absurd untruth.
 The Moroccan Sahara is today a model of solidarity and development in the Greater Sahara region, and its future prospects are even more promising.